List of American Physical Society prizes and awards: J. J. Sakurai Prize

 The J. J. Sakurai Prize for Theoretical Particle Physics is presented by the American Physical Society at its annual April Meeting, and honors outstanding achievement in particle physics theory.
 The prize, considered one of the most prestigious in physics, consists of a monetary award, a certificate citing the contributions recognized by the award, and a travel allowance for the recipient to attend the presentation.
 The award is endowed by the family and friends of particle physicist J. J. Sakurai.
 The prize has been awarded annually since 1985.

 Arthur L. Schawlow Prize in Laser Science

 The Arthur L. Schawlow Prize in Laser Science is an annual award established in 1991 to recognize outstanding contributions to basic research which uses lasers to advance the knowledge of the fundamental physical properties of materials and their interaction with light.

 Leo Szilard Lectureship Award

 The Leo Szilard Lectureship Award was established in 1974 in commemoration of physicist Leo Szilard.
 It is presented annually for outstanding accomplishments by international physicists to promote the use of physics for the benefit of society.

 George E. Valley, Jr. Prize

+George E. Valley, Jr. Prize was established in 2000 to "recognize an early-career individual for an outstanding scientific contribution to physics that is deemed to have significant potential for a dramatic impact on the field."